 What is the Visa Waiver Program?

 The Visa Waiver Program is a new programme ran by the United States of America Department of Homeland Security.
 It aims to make travelling to the US easier by allowing citizens and nationals of certain countries to travel to the US for business or pleasure without the need to apply for a US visa.
-Instead, individuals can make an ESTA application (Electronic System for Travel Authorization), and automated programme for the US Visa Waiver, allowing applications for travel to be processed much more quickly and easily.
+Instead, individuals can make an ESTA application (Electronic System for Travel Authorization), and automated programme for the US Visa Waiver, allowing applications for travel to be processed much more quickly and easily through the use of a visa waiver form.

 Which countries are signed up to the Visa Waiver Program?

-The system applies to all citizens or nationals of the following countries: Andorra, Austria, Australia, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, The Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+The VISA Waiver system applies to all citizens or nationals of the following countries: Andorra, Austria, Australia, Belgium, Brunei, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, The Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
 An ESTA application is mandatory for all people from these countries.
-At present, there is a process for new countries to be added to the list, but currently only individuals who own a passport from one of the above countries are able or required to make an ESTA application.
+At present, there is a process for new countries to be added to the list, but currently, only individuals who own a passport from one of the above countries that are part of the VISA Waiver programme are required to make an ESTA application.

 What’s the difference between an ESTA and a visa?

 An ESTA visa is a simpler way to obtain authorisation to travel for business or pleasure to the United States of America without requiring an American visa.
 However, the two are not equivalent.
-Anybody in possession of a valid US visa is ineligible for the ESTA programme and can travel using their visa without the need to sign up through the Visa Waiver Program.
+Anybody in possession of a valid US visa is ineligible for the ESTA programme and can travel using their visa without the need to sign up through the Visa Waiver Program or having to fill out a visa waiver form.
 In addition, in situations where a USA visa is legally required, such as for individuals who do not own a passport for an eligible country, an ESTA is not possible.

 What are the other criteria for making an ESTA application other than nationality?

 Individuals in possession of a passport from a country participating in the Visa Waiver Program will also need to be travelling to the US for business or pleasure for a period of no longer than 90 days.
-The automatic system will check things such as criminal records to determine whether or not the traveller would be considered a risk to the safety or security of the US while staying in the country.
+The automatic system will check things such as criminal records and the information entered into the visa waiver form to determine whether or not the traveller would be considered a risk to the safety or security of the US while staying in the country.
 You will also be ineligible (and will not require an ESTA registration anyway) if you are already in possession of a valid ESTA or American visa.

 Why else will I need to make an ESTA application?